 Ever heard of an SEO guarantee?
 Guaranteed SEO services, first page SEO guarantees, guaranteed Google rankings – whatever you want to call them, they’re more of a red flag than keeping your tomato sauce in the fridge (which, in case you didn’t know, is a huge red flag).

 And they lead to all sorts of unethical behaviours in the SEO game, from buying spammy backlinks (yuck) to hiding keyword-filled text on your site (double yuck).
-Not only is this the epitome of shady marketing practices, it also has a pretty good chance of disadvantaging your SEO in the long run.
+Not only is this the epitome of shady marketing practices, but it also has a pretty good chance of disadvantaging your SEO in the long run.

 So, what do SEO guarantees look like, why should you avoid them and how do you keep an eye out for them when you’re outsourcing your SEO?